Curious4Tech/Windows-Server-2022-Administration-Full-Guide/USERS Creation/README.md

 ---

-## License

-This guide is licensed under the [MIT License](LICENSE).

----

 ### Conclusion

-You’ve successfully created users on **Windows Server 2022**, whether via local accounts, PowerShell, or Active Directory.
+You have successfully created and configured a new user account in **Active Directory** on **Windows Server 2022**.
+This setup ensures centralized management and security for user accounts within your network.
 Managing user accounts is an essential part of server administration, and now you have the tools to efficiently create and manage them.